Bergton, VA Biking

 Supplies

 There isn’t any place to get something to eat or drink along the Bergton Loop.
 There used to be a couple of options, but the Bergton Grocery burned down and Miller Turner’s Store in Criders closed years ago.
 Your closest option for gas, food, drink and a bathroom now is Capon Run General Store located at 18941 Brocks Gap Rd in Bergton.
 You can get hot food and a cold drink, but I don’t recall them having any bike-related items.
-Make sure you bring your own spare tubes.
+Make sure you bring your own spare tubes, patch kit, etc.

 Cell Service